mermaidzhang/Job-Change-of-Data-Scientists/README.md

 # Job-Change-of-Data-Scientists
 # Overview
-Every `Big data` company risks losing their technical resources following initial training as they move on to new jobs.
-It's very costly both in time and money for the companies to train people and then fill in the vacant technical positions.
-The objective of this project is to analyze the cause of turnover and come up with solutions to both predict it and prevent it from happening.
+A data science company <b>`SaGe`</b> wants to hire new data scientists.<br> All the candidates must successfully pass the company’s in-house courses before being hired.<br>
+Many candidates however, leave the company right after the training.<br>This negatively affects <b>`SaGe`</b> in terms of money, time and planning.

+<b>`SaGe`</b> HR manager Adanma wants to know which candidates stay with the company after training.

+This analysis helps to:<br>

+* Better select the candidates to enroll in the courses
-This helps `Big Data` companies to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.
+* Reduce the cost and time and quality of training
+* Plan the courses and categorization of candidates

 # Dataset
 The [data set](https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists) is taken from Kaggle<br>